louarn-rous/br/breton.md

 | near listener | hennezh | hounnezh | ar re-se   |
 | far from both | henhont | hounhont | ar re-hont |

-dem. det.s post-head clitics used in conjunction with the def. article
+demonstrative determiners are post-head clitics used in conjunction with the definite article

 |               | clitic                     | example                              |
 | :-            | :-                         | :-                                   |